Aghanim-3C/STADIUM_BATTLE_FX_DS---Unofficial-Compatibility-Fork/README.md

 Getting Stadium Announcer Audio:

+Download the tool from the initial release.
-Use the original StadiumBattleFX to build the voice pack:
+Use the tool to generate a ZIP file after selecting the original mod and your stadium ROM.
-Download from original release.
-Download from original release and let the tool to generate the zip.
-Open the generated zip and extract the files.
-Copy to STADIUM_BATTLE_FX_DS the assets folder with the generated announcer calls
+Open the generated ZIP and extract the assets folder containing the announcer calls.
+Copy the extracted assets folder into the STADIUM_BATTLE_FX_DS directory.